ResQ-HackMIT/ResQ-Server/README.md

     }
     ```

-2. `/auth/user` is used to create a new user object.
-It accepts a valid JSON user and returns the success of the creation.

-    *See `/auth/update-user` for valid requests and returns.*

-3. `/auth/firstresponder` is used to create a new responder object.
+2. `/api/auth/firstresponder` is used to create a new responder object.
 It accepts a JSON responder, and returns the success of the creation.

     Expected request:
     ```json